simonwhatley/govuk-sketch-design-kit/README.md

 - [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes) plugin by Andrew Fiorillo (if you want to use the .sketchpalettes file)

 _The GDS Transport font files are licensed for use on the www.gov.uk, *.service.gov.uk and *.blog.gov.uk domains only.
 For services publicly available on different domains, use an alternative font like Arial._

+## Licence
+Unless stated otherwise, this codebase is released under the MIT License.
+This covers both the codebase and any sample code in the documentation.